Justifiable Homicide in Oklahoma

 Another major source of excusable homicide is if the death occurred in the “heat of passion.”
 If the person responsible for the death was subject to sudden combat or “sudden and sufficient provocation,” and if that person did not use a dangerous weapon or take undue advantage over the victim or perpetrate the death in a cruel and unusual manner.

 If you find yourself charged with homicide in Oklahoma you need to start building your defense immediately.
 The best way to do that is with the help of an Oklahoma felony defense attorney.
 A felony defense attorney in Oklahoma will know the laws and how best they apply to your case.
-Call the Tulsa Criminal Defense Law Firm today at (918) 256-3400 for a free consultation.
+Call the Tulsa Criminal Defense Law Firm today at (918) 256-3400 for a low-cost initial strategy session.